SuperOfficeDocs/superoffice-docs/docs/api/plugins/quote-connectors/api/iquoteconnector.md

 The Quote does not exist in database at this time; any changes in the returned QuoteResponseInfo will be saved and the GUI updated.

-* context: The quote and its parts.
+* [QuoteAlternativeContextInfo](./data-carriers/quotealternativecontextinfo.md) context: The quote and its parts.

-Returns: An updated quote.
+Returns:QuoteResponseInfo An updated quote.
 If returns IsOk = false, then quote creation is aborted.

 ## QuoteVersionResponseInfo OnBeforeCreateQuoteVersion(QuoteVersionContextInfo context)

-Called when a user is creating a new quoteversion.
+Called when a user is creating a new quote version.
 The version does not exist in database at this time; any changes in the returned QuoteVersionResponseInfo will be saved and the GUI updated.

-* context: The quote and its parts.
+* [QuoteVersionContextInfo](data-carriers/quoteversioncontextinfo.md) context: The quote and its parts.

-Returns: An updated quote version.
+Returns: [QuoteVersionResponseInfo](data-carriers/quoteversionresponseinfo.md) An updated quote version.
 If returns IsOk = false, then quoteversion creation is aborted.

 ## QuoteAlternativeResponseInfo OnBeforeCreateQuoteAlternative(QuoteAlternativeContextInfo context)

 Called when a user is creating a quote alternative.
 The quote alternative does not exist in database at this time; any changes in the returned Quote alternative will be saved and the GUI updated.

-* context: The quote and its parts.
+* [QuoteAlternativeContextInfo](data-carriers/quotealternativecontextinfo.md) context: The quote and its parts.

-Returns: An updated quote alternative.
+Returns: [QuoteAlternativeResponseInfo](data-carriers/quotealternativeinfo.md) An updated quote alternative.
 If returns IsOk = false, then quote alternative creation is aborted.

 ## void OnAfterSaveQuote(QuoteAlternativeContextInfo context)

 Called after a sale containing a quote is saved or created.
 (Notice that new items have now gotten their ids in the CRM system.)

-* context: The quote and its parts.
-Contact, Person, Project are read-only.
-Quote, QuoteRevision, QuoteAlternative parts can be changed before the save.
+* [QuoteAlternativeContextInfo](data-carriers/quotealternativecontextinfo.md) context: The quote and its parts.
+The context is read-only.
+The records have been written to the database.

 ## void OnBeforeDeleteQuote(QuoteInfo quote, ISaleInfo sale, IContactInfo contact)